-Introduces a visual vocabulary and tools essential for three-dimensional representation.
+Foundations of Art 3D introduces a visual vocabulary and tools essential for three-dimensional representation.
 Students will utilize a variety of media and studio production methods to develop creative thinking and investigate the basic principles of art.

-ART 1120 Art Appreciation
+Art Appreciation

-Meets Goal Area: 06 Offers an investigation into the creative process as it exists for the artist, the art historian, and the art viewer.
+Art Appreciation investigates the creative process as it exists for the artist, the art historian, and the viewer.
 Students will be exposed to the history of art, the technical aspects of art, and to the creative mental process which takes place in both the making and viewing of art.
-This course is also offered on demand.
-Prerequisite: STSK 0090 or placement by multiple measures.

-ART 1124 Introduction to Ceramics Meets Goal Area: 06 Creating clay objects using the potter's wheel and hand building techniques.
+Introduction to Ceramics Meets Goal Area: 06 Introduction to Ceramics will teach students to create clay objects using the potter's wheel and hand building techniques.
 Students also learn to operate a kiln and apply glaze finishes.

-Investigations in Raku Meets Goal Area: 06 Investigates the history and methods of Raku ceramics.
+Investigations in Raku

+Meets Goal Area: 06 Investigations in Raku will investigate the history and methods of Raku ceramics.
 There is an emphasis on glazes and firing techniques.

-Intermediate Drawing Meets Goal Area: 06 Deepens understanding of a wide range of drawing approaches and materials.
+Intermediate Drawing Meets Goal Area: 06 Intermediate Drawing deepens understanding of a wide range of drawing approaches and materials.
 Students will refine their application of traditional and contemporary styles to complete tasks in perspective and composition.
-Prerequisite: ART 1101.

-Intermediate Painting

-Deepens understanding of traditional and contemporary painting techniques and materials.
+Intermediate Painting Meets Goal Area: 06 Intermediate Painting deepens understanding of traditional and contemporary painting techniques and materials.
 Students will utilize formal and abstract elements to refine their own visual style.
-Prerequisite: ART 1115
+Prerequisite: ART 1115.